Dev Anand: Romantic hero image in the 1960s

-Directorial debut and the Versatile Hero Image in 1970s
+Directorial debut in the 1970s

-His directorial debut, the espionage drama Prem Pujari, was a flop but has developed a cult following over the years.
-The film introduced Zaheeda and had Waheeda Rehman as thefemale lead.
-He tasted success with his 1971 directorial effort, Hare Rama Hare Krishna, shot primarily in Nepal around Swyambhunath, and Bhaktapur, in which talks about the prevalent hippie culture.
-His find Zeenat Aman, who played the mini-skirt sporting, pot-smoking Janice, became an overnight sensation.
-Dev also became known as a filmmaker of trenchantly topical themes.
-The same year, he starred with Mumtaz in Tere Mere Sapne, an adaptation of A. J. Cronin's novel, The Citadel.
-The film was directed by Dev's brother, Vijay and was also successful.
+Dev Anand's directorial debut, the espionage drama Prem Pujari, was a flop but has developed a cult following over the years.
+The film introduced Zaheeda and had Waheeda Rehman as the female lead.
+He tasted success with his 1971 directorial effort Hare Rama Hare Krishna, shot primarily in Nepal around Swyambhunath, and Bhaktapur, in which talks about the prevalent hippie culture.
+His find Zeenat Aman, who played the mini-skirt-sporting, pot-smoking Janice, became an overnight sensation.
+Anand also became known as a filmmaker of trenchantly topical themes.
+The same year, he starred with Mumtaz in Tere Mere Sapne, an adaptation of A. J. Cronin's novel The Citadel.
+The film was directed by Dev's brother, Vijay, and was also successful.
 In 1971 he paired again with Zaheeda in Gambler which went on to become a success.

-In the 1970s, Raj Kapoor started playing roles of fathers in films such as Kal Aaj Aur Kal in 1971 and Dharam Karam in 1974 and had put on a lot of weight and films with Dilip Kumar as lead hero like Dastaan and Bairaag were failures at the box office.
-Some of the hurriedly made films with Dev Anand as the leading man—three each opposite Hema Malini – Shareef Badmaash, Jaaneman, Joshila and two with Zeenat Aman – Ishq Ishq Ishq, Prem Shastra and Saheb Bahadur with Priya Rajvansh — became flops and posed a threat to his career as leading man.
-He bounced back with the double role film Banarasi Babu in 1973.
-He delivered commercial hits again with young heroines like with Sharmila Tagore in Yeh Gulistan Hamara (1972), with Yogeeta Bali and Raakhee in Banarasi Babu (1973), with Hema Malini in Chhupa Rustam (1973) and Amir Garib (1974), with Zeenat Aman in Heera Panna (1973), Warrant (1975), Kalabaaz and Darling Darling (1977) and with Parveen Babi in Bullet (1976).
-The presence of his discoveries in the 1970s—Zeenat, and later Tina Munim, in films and his good on-screen chemistry with beautiful young stars such as Raakhee, Parveen Babi, Hema Malini and Zeenat Aman in various films boosted Dev's image as the evergreen star even though he was well into his fifties.
-He attempted different genres of films so acquired versatile hero image.
-He was already 55 when he was paired with Tina Munim in 1978 in Des Pardes, which became among the top five grossing films of the year.
+In the 1970s, Raj Kapoor started playing roles of father in films such as Kal Aaj Aur Kal in 1971 and Dharam Karam in 1974 and had put on a lot of weight and films with Dilip Kumar as a lead hero like Dastaan and Bairaag were failures at the box office.
+Some of the hurriedly made films with Dev Anand as the leading man—two each opposite Hema Malini – Shareef Badmaash, Joshila and two with Zeenat Aman – Ishk Ishk Ishk, Prem Shastra and Saheb Bahadur with Priya Rajvansh — became flops and posed a threat to his career as a leading man.
+He bounced back with the double-role film Banarasi Babu in 1973.
+He delivered commercial hits again with young heroines like with Sharmila Tagore in Yeh Gulistan Hamara (1972), with Yogeeta Bali and Raakhee in Banarasi Babu (1973), with Hema Malini in Chhupa Rustam (1973) and Amir Garib (1974), with Zeenat Aman in Heera Panna (1973), Warrant (1975), Kalabaaz (1977) and Darling Darling (1977) and with Parveen Babi in Bullet (1976).
+The presence of his discoveries in the 1970s—Zeenat, and later Tina Munim, in films and his good on-screen chemistry with beautiful young stars such as Raakhee, Parveen Babi, Hema Malini and Zeenat Aman in various films boosted Anand's image as the evergreen star even though he was well into his fifties.
+He attempted different genres of films to acquire versatile hero images.
+He was already 55 when he was paired with Tina Munim in 1978 in Des Pardes, which became among the top five-grossing films of the year.

 Political activism during the Emergency in the late 1970s

 Dev Anand has also been politically active.
 He led a group of film personalities who stood up against the Internal Emergency imposed by the then Prime Minister of India, Indira Gandhi.
-He actively campaigned against her with his supporters in Indian parliamentary elections in 1977.
-He also formed a party called the "National Party of India", which he later disbanded.
+He actively campaigned against her with his supporters in the Indian parliamentary elections in 1977.
+He also formed a party called the National Party of India, which he later disbanded.